 On-demand Scalability Draws the Crowd for UCaaS

-One of the major advantage of cloud based solution is on-demand scalability.
-The phone system can scale with ease and in no time as per the business needs whether it means adding more employees or downsizing.
-An SMB may not have the luxury of having a big office space and so the cloud-based scalability is a great advantage for the growth of business.
+One major advantage of the cloud based solution is on-demand scalability.
+The phone system can scale with ease and in no time as the business needs, whether it means adding more employees or downsizing.
+An SMB may not have the luxury of having a big office space, so the cloud-based scalability is a great advantage for the growth of business.

 New Mobility Trends Drive Enterprises to Implement UCaaS

-Likewise, while enterprises may have the lowest penetration rate of 5% for UCaaS as of 2015, they represent the fastest growing business segment with estimates growth of 40-45% as per Gartner.
+Likewise, while enterprises may have the lowest penetration rate of 5% for UCaaS as of 2015, they represent the fastest growing business segment with growth estimates of 40-45% according to Gartner.
 Enterprises are hot beds for mobility trends such as Bring Your Own Device (BYOD), work-life integration and collaborative consumption.
-With UCaaS vendors are continuously innovating their solutions to improve business processes, agility, security and robustness, an increasing number of enterprises are now embracing this cloud-based model for communications.
+With UCaaS vendors continuously innovating their solutions to improve business processes, agility, security and robustness, an increasing number of enterprises are now embracing this cloud-based model for communications.

 The stage for next-generation communications is set; UCaaS is ready for prime time; and enterprises are the ones leading the change.